Skip To Main Content

 Professor Danny Hendler is a faculty member in the department of Computer Science at Ben-Gurion University.

 This center will facilitate classroom teaching in contemporary scientific computing using the power of CPUs, GPUs, and other accelerators with oneAPI.
-Dr. Gal Oren and Professor Hagit Attiya from the Technion Computer Science Department will work in collaboration with Professor Danny Hendler from the Computer Science Department of Ben-Gurion University in teaching oneAPI in classrooms at their universities.
+Dr. Gal Oren and Professor Hagit Attiya from the Technion Computer Science Department will collaborate with Professor Danny Hendler from the Computer Science Department of Ben-Gurion University to teach oneAPI in classrooms at their universities.

 University of California at Berkeley